thisisawesome1994/qobuz-music-bot/README.md

 # qobuz-music-bot

 Qobuz Music Bot.
+(Fixed)

-(Can someone give me correct line to play the album, I am not very good with xpath etc..)
+You can load any album link...